xiaohan2012/daily-reading/august/markov-chain-coupling-stationary-distribution.md

 1. let `(X, Y) ~ w` for *some* `w`, then `d_TV(u, v) <= Pr(X \neq Y)`
   - upperbound on `d_TV(u, v)`
 2. there always exists  a coupling `w` s.t. the above equality holds

+interpretation of both sides

+1. distance between two distributions
+2. probability that X and Y are different?
+3. seems to be relevant.
+   - if X are always equal to Y, then distance = 0

 questions: